AJinks28/Task-Tracker/README.md

 - **Form Validation**: Made validation checks to the login and register forms, which now display error messages through the Toastify API.
 I also implemented validation checks for the forms used to add and update goals, which prevent users from setting a completion time earlier than the current date or a negative priority.
 These changes have improved data consistency.

 # Installation🛠️
-To run Goal-Setter locally, follow these steps:
+To run Task-Tracker locally, follow these steps:

-- Clone the repository: `git clone https://github.com/AJinks28/Goal-Setter.git`
+- Clone the repository: `git clone https://github.com/AJinks28/Task-Tracker.git`
-- Navigate to the project directory: `cd Goal-Setter`
+- Navigate to the project directory: `cd Task-Tracker`
 - Install server dependencies: `npm install`
 - Navigate to the client directory: `cd client`
 - Install client dependencies: `npm install`